We’ve all heard the ranting that goes on when someone dares refer to any of us mothers as ‘just a mom’, most of which has been said by ourselves.

 I’ve covered this child and her admiration for my ‘job’ before … you can read about that here Aspirations Of My 3 Year Old.

-Even though she thinks all the things I do for her and her sister, and our family are the greatest achievements ever, for which I am very humbled, there is so much more to me as a person than just being their mum.
-When we’re deep in the trenches with babies and toddlers and nappies, and potty training and push-chairs and baby bags and bottles and, and, and … it’s very easy for us to get lost, to lose a part of ourselves.
+Even though she thinks all the things I do for her and our family are the greatest achievements ever, there is so much more to me as a person than just being their mum.
+When we’re deep in the trenches with babies and toddlers and nappies, and potty training and push-chairs, and baby bags and bottles and, and, and … it’s very easy for us to get lost, to lose a part of ourselves.
 I feel lately that I’m finally coming up for air, I’m starting to reclaim a piece of me, and remember who I am.
 Me.
+Carly.
 Not the mommy.
 Me.

 Here are a few other facts about Me, and achievements of mine that I am proud of and hope that one day she will also see: